College Send-Off Party Ideas: Fun Photos Before Move-In Day

 Photo ideas for a college send-off party

 These are specific, easy-to-set-up photo activities.
-You do not need a professional photographer or elaborate props.
 A phone, a few signs, and good light are enough.

 Advice card selfies

-Set out index cards, markers, and a few pens.
-Ask each guest to write one short tip for college life, then take a selfie holding their card.
-Topics work well when they are specific: “laundry advice,” “roommate tip,” “best study hack,” “what to do when you’re homesick.”
-After the party, the student has a stack of cards and a photo gallery of every person who gave advice.
+Set out index cards and markers.
+Each guest writes one tip for college life, then takes a selfie holding their card.
+Specific prompts work best: “laundry advice,” “roommate tip,” “best study hack.”
+The student leaves with a stack of cards and a photo gallery of every person who gave advice.

 Then-and-now photo recreations

-Pull out an old childhood or middle school photo of the student with siblings, parents, or best friends.
-Recreate the pose.
-These before-and-after photos are easy to share and always get a reaction.
-Line them up on a memory table so guests can browse the originals during the party.
+Pull out an old childhood photo of the student with siblings, parents, or best friends and recreate the pose.
+These before-and-after photos always get a reaction.
+Line up the originals on a memory table so guests can browse them during the party.

 ”One thing I’ll miss” signs

-Prepare small chalkboard signs or cardstock.
-Guests and the student each write one thing they will miss: my dog, Friday night pizza, my own bathroom, mom’s coffee, summer sunsets, this porch.
+Guests and the student each write one thing they will miss on a chalkboard or cardstock: my dog, Friday night pizza, mom’s coffee, this porch.
 Snap a photo of each person holding their sign.
-This works especially well because it captures honest, personal moments instead of generic smiles.
+It captures honest, personal moments instead of generic smiles.

 Dorm-core mini set

-Set up a simple dorm-inspired photo corner using things the student is actually bringing: a Twin XL blanket, a pennant or school flag, a desk lamp, a laundry basket, and a cork board.
+Set up a dorm-inspired photo corner using things the student is actually bringing: a Twin XL blanket, a pennant, a desk lamp, a laundry basket.
 Guests sit or stand in the “dorm room” for photos.
-It is easy to build, photographs well, and gives the party a clear send-off theme that is distinct from graduation decor.
+It photographs well and gives the party a clear send-off theme.

 Open-when letters photo

-Ask close friends and family to write short letters labeled with specific moments: “open when you’re homesick,” “open after your first exam,” “open when you need a laugh,” “open on your birthday.”
+Ask close friends and family to write short letters labeled with specific moments: “open when you’re homesick,” “open after your first exam,” “open when you need a laugh.”
 Take a photo of the student holding the sealed stack.
 These letters become one of the most meaningful keepsakes from the party.

 Packing prop photo

-- Keep the guest list personal: close family, best friends, neighbors, coaches, mentors, a few family friends
+- Keep the guest list personal: close family, best friends, neighbors, coaches, mentors

 - Create your event in Gather Shot and grab your custom QR code